 Starters made with a mix of rye/whole wheat flour and white ap/bread flour might develpo faster than the ones using white flour only.

-That said, my first starter made with rye and bread flour took eight days to show significant rising and falling activity.
-On Day 12, my culture was ready, and I baked a successful loaf of sourdough white bread.
+That said, my first starter made with rye and white bread flour took eight days to show significant rising and falling activity.
+On Day 12, my culture made with both flours was ready, and I baked a successful loaf of sourdough white bread.

 Patience is key.
 If your starter isn't ready by Day 7, be patient!
-Discard, feed your sourdough starter, stir, and wait.
+Stir, discard, feed your sourdough starter, and wait.
 After Day 7, you can use your sourdough discard to start training your bread techniques baking an artisan sourdough discard bread.

 Is my Sourdough Starter ready?